-Division of areas in terms of administrative borders therefore creates a bias in terms of spatial analysis.
-The border is considered to be impermeable (Luo and Wang 2003) and the results are taken at the scale and with the zoning used (communal, infra-communal...) as explained in the different works dedicated to the Modifiable Areal Unit Problem (MAUP) (see, for example, the work of Openshaw and Taylor 1979; Wong 2004; Zhang and Kukadia 2005).
-This is the first criticism.
-In the same way, in terms of the hypothesis of equitable distribution of the population within the area, Dong et al. (2006) emphasize that accessibility is the same for the population of each area, regardless of the heterogeneity of the population.
-This is the second criticism.
+The first criticism concerns the bias introduced in spatial analysis by the administrative division of the territory.
+The administrative borders are considered to be impermeable (Luo and Wang 2003) and the results of spatial analysis depend on the zoning used (communal, infracommunal...) as explained in the different works dedicated to the Modifiable Areal Unit Problem (MAUP) (see, for example, the work of Openshaw and Taylor 1979; Wong 2004; Zhang and Kukadia 2005).
+In the same way, a second criticism is related to the hypothesis of uniform distribution of the population within the area.
+As emphasized by Dong et al. (2006), the assumption implies that accessibility is the same for the population of each area, regardless of the heterogeneity of the population.
 A third criticism underlines the absence of effects of competition between the opportunities offered and the demand for these opportunities.
-It is not rare to observe heterogeneous planning that leads to an imbalance between supply and demand.
+Yet, it is not rare to observe heterogeneous planning that leads to an imbalance between supply and demand.
 This limit can be lifted, however, by the use of a restricted gravity-based model (Wilson 1967; Weibull 1976).

-Although subject to criticism, isochrone and gravity-based measures offer an aggregate accessibility that is relatively easy to calculate and to interpret, to some extent.
-In this sense, they are distinct from measures based on Random Utility Theory following the work of Ben-Akiva and Lerman (1979).
+Although subject to criticisms, isochrone and gravity-based measures offer an aggregate accessibility indicator that is, to some extent, relatively easy to calculate and to interpret.

-Starting from this point, Luo and Wang (2003) turned their interest in accessibility to doctors and developed a particular case of the gravity-based model (Hansen 1959) to remove the limits mentioned above.
-First (step one), they include the notion of a "floating area" by moving away from geographical areas and introducing circular buffer zones to define the threshold beyond which an individual would not seek consultation.
-They respond to the first criticism.
+Starting from this state-of-art, Luo and Wang (2003) developed a particular gravity-based model in order to remove the limits mentioned above and applied it to the issue of the accessibility to doctors.
+The first step of their approach responds to the first criticism: they develop the concept of a "floating area", moving away from geographical areas by introducing circular buffer zones to define the threshold beyond which an individual would give up to go to the doctor's office.
 For each area j a floating area is determined based on a distance d to the centroid.
 The set of individuals located in this floating area are likely to consume services in area j.
 When small zones are considered, population heterogeneity is lower and the second criticism can be solved.

-Competition between individuals is introduced through demand for the supply of a given service and.
+Competition between individuals is introduced through demand for a given service.
 The ratio relating the supply of services (health, postal, and other services) to the population likely to use these services is defined as follows: